Ranked among PwC’s top 3 European Cities For Real Estate Investment (2019-2023)

 To simplify the complicated process, IP Global has produced a guide to the logistics of investing in German property.

-Berlin is an international hub for business, innovation and politics.
-The city operates as Germany's centre for government, technology, education and culture.
-Over the last decade, employment growth in knowledge-based and future-oriented sectors has provided the city with a solid platform for continued sustainable economic growth.
-The high-living standard at a relatively low cost and lively, diverse communities attract talented people from all over Germany and the world.
-The city is now one of the most important European startup hubs, fostered through multiple large-scale technology and science centres.
-Berlin has also attracted many global firms’ offices and has especially become a frontrunner in the technology industry.
 As a result of Berlin's strong population and economic growth, housing demand has soared while supply levels have been unable to keep up.
 To support Berlin’s development, the Senate Department for Urban Development and the Environment established its Berlin 2030 strategy.
 The goal is to make Berlin even more economically robust, more attractive to businesses, more socially balanced, and to further enhance its international reputation.

-As housing demand continues to grow year after year, a projected shortfall of more than 40,000 units is expected to persist in 2035.
+As housing demand continues to grow year after year, a projected shortfall of more than 87,000 units is expected to persist in 2040.

 Berlin remains a key city within IP Global’s core investment strategy.
 Its housing market has performed exceptionally well for investors over the past several years, with house prices and rents seeing strong and steady growth.
 With a structurally undersupplied housing market, growing population and incomes, and a favourable tax regime for real estate investors, Berlin as an investment destination remains very hard to beat.